When you walk into an office today you are likely greeted by a reception desk and - not a receptionist but a reception-ish - and they hate it.

 - They don't have time to find, hire and train a traditional receptionist - Procuring a virtual receptionist answering service is as easy as paying a monthly fee to a service provider.
 The service provider hires and trains their receptionists.
 And if they don't do an excellent job, you can quickly switch to another receptionist service.

 - Their place of business doesn't have a reception or office area - More and more businesses are doing away with traditional reception areas in favor of smart offices with a virtual receptionist and other office automation solutions.

 - They're too busy to answer the phone consistently - 80% of customers hang up when their calls go to voicemail.
 And it is expensive to hire another live receptionist to cover overflow calls.
 To generate more leads and avoid missed calls, many businesses use a virtual answer service as a cost-effective solution.

 - Their traditional receptionist is unavailable - What do you do when your traditional receptionist goes to lunch or vacation?
 Ask your Office Manager to cover?
 What about 10 pm location time?
 Unlike traditional receptionists, a virtual answering service is actually a team of people covering your business.
 This means that excellent call reception outside of normal business hours, as well as when a traditional receptionist has taken sick leave or vacation time.

-A digital receptionist, often referred to as a visitor registration or visitor check-in app, is a software solution that greet visitors as they arrived at your workplace.
+A digital receptionist often referred to as a visitor registration or visitor check-in app, is a software solution that greets visitors as they arrived at your workplace.
 In essence, they automate reception so that you are free to focus your attention wherever your business needs you.